1 Jamaica Country Profile

 HUMANITARIAN COMMUNITY

-See the United Nations in Jamaica website for more information: https://www.un.int/jamaica/jamaica/un-offices-jamaica
+See the United Nations in Jamaica website for more information: https://jamaica.un.org/en

 For more information on humanitarian agency contact details, please see the following link: 4.2 Humanitarian Agency Contact List

-1.2 Jamaica Regulatory Departments and Quality Control
+Jamaica - 1.2 Regulatory Departments and Quality Control

 The Office of Disaster Preparedness Emergency Management (ODPEM) is the National Disaster Organization responsible for disaster management in Jamaica and is responsible for taking action to reduce the impact of disasters and emergencies on the Jamaican population and its economy.
 It plays a coordinating role in the execution of emergency response and relief operations during major disaster events.